ji-zai/personal-site/content/essays/seek-truth.md

 ### Why do we blunder?

+- Becuase even if we understand up till this point grasp how we seek truth, it's still difficult to do anything about it.
+In order to analyze how well we actually seek truth, we need to have a theory of how our mind works, so that we understand
 - We need a theory of mind to explain this.
 - And anyone that talks about any skill either explicitly or implicitly has a theory of mind.